xhruso00/PhotoProgressUsingNSProgress/README.md

+Updated for Xcode 15 and Swift 5.

+Changed old fashioned addObserver for NSKeyValueObservation

+Marked image and photoImport as @objc

 # PhotoProgress: Using NSProgress

 This sample demonstrates how to create and compose NSProgress objects, and show their progress in your app.